Sounds of Silence (American Sign Language (ASL) Series)

 Because those of us in the hearing world often forget that not everyone can hear us, it becomes challenging and frustrating for a deaf or hard-of-hearing person to feel included.
 Why wouldn't we want to include everyone as much as we can?

-My intent is to enhance the physical, emotional, social, spiritual, and intellectual aspects of my own wellness path and of others who view my work.
+My intent was to enhance the physical, emotional, social, spiritual, and intellectual aspects of my own wellness path and of others who view my work.
 Silence can speak volumes, so the title of this series is “Sounds of Silence.”